El Hijo de Cien Caras

-Eustacio Jiménez Ibarra (March 21, 1976 – November 29, 2010) was a Mexican Luchador enmascarado, or masked professional wrestler better known by the ring name of El Hijo de Cien Caras.
-The name is Spanish for "the Son of Cien Caras."
-He was not, however, related to wrestler Cien Caras, but instead paid Cien Caras for the rights to use the ring name, a practice not uncommon in Lucha Libre.
-He also wrestled under the names Frankenstein and Suplex, named after the monster and the wrestling move.
-He was the brother of Adolfo Tapia, who wrestles as L. A. Park as well as the nephew of Super Parka, the cousin of Volador Jr., the uncle of El Hijo de L.A.
-Park and the great uncle of Flyer.
+Eustacio Jiménez Ibarra (March 21, 1976 – November 29, 2010), best known by his ring name El Hijo de Cien Caras ("The Son of Cien Caras"), was a Mexican luchador enmascarado (or masked professional wrestler).
+Despite his ring name, he was not related to Cien Caras, but instead paid Caras for the rights to use the name, a practice not uncommon in lucha libre.
+He was in fact a member of the Ibarra wrestling family; relatives include his brother L. A. Park, his cousin Volador Jr. and his uncle Super Parka.

 Professional wrestling career

 Jiménez was born in a small village named Nuevo Padilla, located in the town of Tula, Tamaulipas, but while he was still a child, his family moved to Tampico, where he grew up.
-After Jiménez's brother Adolfo Tapia had become famous as La Parka, he decided to follow in his footsteps and become a professional wrestler.
-After being trained by his brother and El Salsero, Jiménez made his debut under a mask as "Frankenstein", working for El Salsero's promotion in Guadalupe, Nuevo León.
-In 2001, he began wrestling under the ring name "Suplex" and acknowledged publicly that he was the brother of Adolfo Tapia.
+After Jiménez's brother Adolfo had become famous as La Parka, he decided to follow in his footsteps and become a professional wrestler.
+After being trained by his brother and El Salsero, Jiménez made his debut under a mask as "Frankenstein", named after the monster, working for El Salsero's promotion in Guadalupe, Nuevo León.
+In 2001, he began wrestling under the ring name "Suplex" (a reference to the wrestling move), and acknowledged publicly that he was the brother of Adolfo Tapia.
 He worked as Suplex on the Mexican Independent circuit for four years without much success, after which his brother decided that he needed a makeover in order to gain success.

-In 2005, he bought the rights to use the ring name "El Hijo de Cien Caras" ("The Son of Cien Caras") and took the ring character of the son of Cien Caras, teaming up with Cien Caras, Jr. (who was also not related to Cien Caras).
-Together the team became known as Los Junior Dinamitas (After their "Father's" group Los Hermanos Dinamita).
+In 2005, he bought the rights to use the ring name "El Hijo de Cien Caras" ("The Son of Cien Caras") and took the ring character of the son of Cien Caras, teaming up with Cien Caras Jr. (who was also not related to Cien Caras).
+Together the team became known as Los Junior Dinamitas (After their "father's" group Los Hermanos Dinamita).
 On December 11, 2005, Los Junior Dinamitas defeated Flash I and Flash II to win the Occidente (western states) Tag Team Championship on a show in Guadalajara, Jalisco.
 Los Junior Dinamitas held the Occidente Tag Team Championship for 546 days in total, making sporadic title defenses in that time.